um33/dentistimo/README.md

 13. The system should allow the user to navigate throughout all pages

-14. The system shall allow all pages to be accessible to a logged in user.
+14. The system shall allow all pages to be accessible to a logged in user

 15. The system shall have all the pages to be responsive